GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 ### Step 3: Algorithm Execution

 ## Hill Climbing
-Implements the hill climbing algorithm with random restarts to find optimal hospital locations, avoiding local optima for a broader solution search.
+Implements the hill climbing algorithm with random restarts to find optimal hospital locations, avoiding local optima for a broader solution search and finally giving the optimal location found within the specified number of iterations.

 ## Genetic Algorithm
-Implements Genetic algorithm with chromosome creation using random nodes from each zone
+Implements Genetic algorithm with chromosome creation using random nodes from each zone, sorting them according to their fitness values, performing crossovers and mutations and finally giving the chromosome with the best fitness value obtained within a specified number of generations.

 ### Step 4: Result Visualization
 Displays a graph illustrating the campus layout, existing infrastructure, proposed sites, and the selected optimal locations for hospitals.

 ### Running the Code
-To run the project code, specifically if using Google Colab, follow these steps:
+To run the code follow the following steps:
-1. Open your terminal or command prompt.
-2. Navigate to the project directory where your Python script and CSV files are located.
-3. Open the `Hill_Climb_Final.ipynb` notebook in Google Colab.
-4. Upload the following CSV files to your Google Colab session:
-   - `building_coordinates.csv`
-   - `modified_blank_coordinates.csv`
-   - `final_networkdist_blank_to_building.csv`
-   - `final_networkdist_building_to_building.csv`
+1. Copy the repository in your local machine.
+2. Install the required libraries.
+3. Make sure all the csv files are in the same directory as the ipynb files.
+If you wish you use your own csv files, replace the existing ones with your own files.
-5. Run the code cells in the notebook sequentially to execute the hill climbing algorithm and visualize the results.
+4. Run the code cells in the notebook sequentially to execute the hill climbing or genetic algorithm.
+5. If you wish to run the code in Google Collab, upload all the necessary files and execute the code similarly.

 ## Visualization
 Provides a visual representation of the final output, highlighting strategic locations for hospital construction to assist in effective planning and development.